 Oscar Romero was the Archbishop of El Salvador in the 1970s during a time of great social injustice and civil unrest.
 His outspoken opposition to human rights abuses and violent attacks led Romero down a dangerous path.
 Advocating Christ’s Gospel and strengthened by a life of prayer, Romero refused to back down in the face of vicious intimidation.
 He was assassinated whilst celebrating mass in March 1980.

-As part of their special Romero day, St John Fisher College invited Missio in to facilitate a series of workshops.
+St John Fisher College invited Missio in to facilitate a series of workshops.
 Deputy Head, Mrs Jen Rogers, explained why: ‘We wanted to have a connection with a charity that had had close links with Romero so that our students could develop a wider understanding of who Romero was and the challenges he came up against.’

 Romero was the National Director of Missio in El Salvador, so in addition to focusing on the Archbishop’s work in El Salvador, Missio’s workshops emphasise our call to be missionaries of God’s love at all times and in all places.